 I’ve found it easiest to make kvass with whey (here is how to make whey at home — not the same as protein powder!) or the juice from sauerkraut, but it can be made with just sea salt, though it may take a little longer.

 Beet Kvass Recipe

-- Wash beets and peel if not organic or leave skin on if organic
+- Wash the beets and peel if not organic or leave skin on if organic

-- Chop beet in to small cubes, but don't grate.
+- Chop the beets in to small cubes, but don't grate.

-- Place beets in bottom of a half gallon glass jar.
+- Place the beets in the bottom of a half gallon glass jar.

 - Cover with a towel or cheesecloth and leave on the counter at room temperature for 2 days to ferment.

 - Transfer to refrigerator and consume as desired.
 I drink 3-4 ounces each morning and night.